Ry0taK/blog.ryotak.me/content/post/cdnjs-remote-code-execution-en.md

 ```

 As I guessed, `compress/gzip` and `archive/tar` were used in `Untar` function to extract `.tgz` file.
-At first, I thought that it's sanitizing the path in the `removePackageDir` function, but when I checked the contents of the function, I noticed that it's just removing the string `package/` from the path.
+At first, I thought that it's sanitizing the path in the `removePackageDir` function, but when I checked the contents of the function, I noticed that it's just removing `package/` from the path.
 From these code snippets, I confirmed that arbitrary code can be executed after performing path traversal from the `.tgz` file published to npm and overwriting the script that is executed regularly on the server.